 About Melanie and Blue Thistle Arts

-I have loved Mother Nature since I was a young girl riding my horse through light-dappled forests.
-My parents planted acres of flower gardens that I helped tend, and my mom, Mary Lee, turned wilting house plants into virtual jungles.
-The ferns she hung on the porch touched the floor by summer’s end.
-My father photographed flowers - thousands of them - and built bluebird houses everywhere.
+I have loved nature since I was a young girl, riding my horse through woods and fields.
+My parents planted acres of flower gardens that I helped tend, and my mom hung ferns on the porch that touched the floor by summer's end.
+My father photographed flowers - thousands of them - and built bluebird houses amongst his 25 walnut trees.

 The beauty of nature rubbed off on me.
-Sitting in a field or garden is where I feel most at home and most alive.
+Sitting in a field or garden, near wildlife, is where I feel most at home and most alive.
 It is only fitting that I should paint, sitting outside with an easel.
-And while I love en plein air painting, honestly, it is not my usual technique.
+And while I love plein air painting, I also make art in my studio, drawing from my imagination and dreams.
+Artists who have influenced me include Henri Matisse, Georgia O'Keeffe and Henri Rousseau.

 Learn more about my products and very special production house by clicking here.